krish561/PasteBinProject/README.md

     Redis key TTL as a safety mechanism to ensure eventual cleanup

-""Design Decisions""
-    ***UUID-based IDs***
+Design Decisions

-    Random UUIDs are used instead of sequential IDs to prevent easy guessing of valid paste URLs.
+    UUID-based IDs - Random UUIDs are used instead of sequential IDs to prevent easy guessing of valid paste URLs.

-    Atomic View Decrementing
-    View limits are enforced atomically in Redis to prevent race conditions under concurrent access.
+    Atomic View Decrementing - View limits are enforced atomically in Redis to prevent race conditions under concurrent access.

-    Server-Side Expiry Logic
-    Expiry is checked when pastes are accessed, allowing consistent enforcement of both time-based and view-based limits.
+    Server-Side Expiry Logic - Expiry is checked when pastes are accessed, allowing consistent enforcement of both time-based and view-based limits.

-    Safe HTML Rendering
-    Paste content is escaped before rendering to prevent XSS attacks.
+    Safe HTML Rendering - Paste content is escaped before rendering to prevent XSS attacks.

-    Test Mode Support
-    When TEST_MODE=1, the x-test-now-ms header can be used to override the current time, enabling deterministic testing of TTL behavior.
+    Test Mode Support - When TEST_MODE=1, the x-test-now-ms header can be used to override the current time, enabling deterministic testing of TTL behavior.

-    Stateless Architecture
-    All state is stored in Redis, allowing the application to scale horizontally and run reliably in a serverless environment (Vercel).
+    Stateless Architecture - All state is stored in Redis, allowing the application to scale horizontally and run reliably in a serverless environment (Vercel).